drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 To enhance liveability for workers/residents in a dormitory and strengthen resilience against future pandemics, adequate facilities and amenities shall be provided as part of the dormitory development based on the requirements stated in the table below.

-Applications for new workers’ dormitory use are to comply with all the requirements (e.g. living space per resident, occupancy per bedroom unit, etc) as stated in the [press release](https://go.gov.sg/improved-dormitory-standards) issued by MOM, MND and MOH dated 17 Sept 2021.
+Applications for new workers' dormitory use are to comply with all the requirements (e.g. living space per resident, occupancy per bedroom unit, etc) as stated in the [press release](https://go.gov.sg/improved-dormitory-standards) issued by MOM, MND and MOH dated 17 Sept 2021.

 ##### Living Space Standards